 In what must feel like the beginning of the end of a pandemic, Ahousaht leadership say they are grateful to be selected as one of the first communities to receive the vaccine for its residents.

 It was in late December 2020 that elected Chief Greg Louie said he received an email from the First Nations Health Authority telling him that Ahousaht is among the first remote Indigenous communities selected to receive the Moderna COVID-19 vaccine.

-According to the FNHA, there have been 191 Indigenous people in B.C. infected with the COVID-19 virus since the beginning of the pandemic, and 24 status Indians have died.
-Dr. Shannon McDonald, acting CMO at FNHA says that the total case number of 191 includes both those living on and off reserve.
+According to the FNHA, there have been over 2,000 Indigenous people in B.C. infected with the COVID-19 virus since the beginning of the pandemic, and as of Jan.
+5, 24 status Indians have died.
+Dr. Shannon McDonald, acting CMO at FNHA says that the total case number includes both those living on and off reserve.

 Since late December FNHA has been working in partnership with Island Health and First Nations to get the vaccine to nine Indigenous communities on Vancouver Island over the first few days of 2021.